 Practical scenario

-A filter sidebar updates result-card dimensions on every keystroke, causing repeated layout reads and writes that create visible typing lag.
+A filter sidebar and analytics dashboard both update card dimensions on every keystroke, causing repeated layout reads and writes that create visible typing lag.
+Paint-heavy shadows on the cards make the slow frames even more obvious.

 Common pitfalls